-As of November 2014, three IOSCO member jurisdictions have in place legislative and/or regulatory frameworks that require post-trade public dissemination of the price and volume of CDS transactions.
+As of July 2015, several IOSCO member jurisdictions have in place legislative and/or regulatory frameworks that require post-trade public dissemination of the price and volume of CDS transactions.
 In the United States, the Commodity Futures Trading Commission's mandatory post-trade transparency framework is currently in effect.
+The United States Securities and Exchange Commission has adopted requirements for post-trade transparency of CDS that are security-based swaps, though a compliance schedule for these requirements had not been established as of the date of this report.
 Canada and the European Union have adopted mandatory post-trade transparency frameworks that are expected to take effect in the near term.
 In addition, Japan has a legislative framework that requires public dissemination of certain information regarding OTC derivative transactions.
-This momentum reflects the central role of transparency in the implementation of the G20 commitments to reform the OTC derivatives markets.
-Each of these frameworks and proposals is described below.
+This momentum reflects the central role of